 Sibling rivalry was never really a problem for me, but all that changed when my father stood me up for Thanksgiving.
 On the eve of Turkey Day, I developed a case of Obama envy.

 You’ve heard of “outside children?”
 Well, President Barack Obama has an outside family.
 He has two dads: Barack Hussein Obama Sr. and a surrogate, William Radford Rice, the father he “stole” from me during his first run for the White House.
 Daddy Rice helped him get there.

 — Yanick Rice Lamb

-Yanick is available for speaking engagements, conferences, commencements, Women’s Day Programs, workshops and other special events.
+Yanick is available for interviews, speaking engagements, conferences, commencements, Women’s Day Programs, workshops and other special events.

 Check Out an Exciting Digital Network

 Yanick Rice Lamb is co-founder of FierceforBlackWomen.com, the centerpiece of a digital network that fills a void in the media landscape.
 Fierce has been well received by the public and industry, winning a Salute to Excellence Award from the National Association of Black Journalists and a Clarion Award from the Association for Women in Communications.